percona/percona-xtradb-cluster/doc-pxc/source/index.rst

 .. warning::

    Please note: |Percona XtraDB Cluster| 5.6 is BETA quality software.
 It should *NOT* be used in production environments.
+Refer to :ref:`upgrading_guide` for upgrade guide.

 |Percona XtraDB Cluster| is High Availability and Scalability solution for MySQL Users.